kenhro/tshcal/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code was used, or who helped us along the way
-* Inspiration
-* etc
+* Motivation for this work, how used, etc.
+* Even more stuff, etc.

-Tap into Python to control a 3-axis ESP motion controlled rig through a sequence of trajectories.
-Ultimately, a feedback loop to control rig position using low-pass filtered acceleration measurements from a triaxial sensor head will yield calibration coefficients for the TSH.
+Use the Python programming language to control a 3-axis ESP motion-controlled rig through a sequence of trajectories to automatically find accelerometer min/max values for calibration.

 ### Roadmap

-- [x] 2/28/19 Eric and Ken discuss big picture.
-- [x] Eric doing preliminary work with sockets to read data streaming from TSH.
-- [x] Ken get skeleton going for configuration, logging and argument parsing.
-- [ ] Ken improve low-pass filtering for large data count values and vastly improved plotting.
-- [ ] If possible, then have it so that acceleration client can either/or save to db table and pass values to subscribers (pub/sub).
-- [ ] Goal is to translate to Python from some of Daveware, C++ code, to handle TSH **commanding, housekeeping and acceleration data**.
-- [ ] Update docs, especially the spreadsheet there, to reflect latest version of SAMS Data & Command Format Definitions: Developers Edition (which is SAMS-SPC-005 Rev C).
+- [x] Update docs, especially the spreadsheet there, to reflect latest version of SAMS Data & Command Format Definitions: Developers Edition (which is SAMS-SPC-005 Rev C).
+- [ ] Determine how to orchestrate moves from "rough home" position through various trajectories and waypoints for full cal sequence.
+Mind cables and mechanical stops.
+- [ ] For a given sensor axis/orientation (+X, -X, +Y, -Y, +Z or -Z), determine which 2 of the rig axes (yaw, pitch, roll) needed to find min/max counts.
+- [ ] Goal is to handle TSH commanding, housekeeping and acceleration data and control 3-axis motion-control rig for calibration.  **Commanding Example**: set TSH sample rate. **Housekeeping Example**: get TSH gain setting. **Acceleration Data Example**: read acceleration values from sensor for min/max search.